kizniche/Mycodo/mycodo-manual.md

 newly-added start setpoint will begin from the previous entry's end setpoint.

+If the "Repeat Method" option is used, this will cause the method to repeat once it has reached the end.
+If this option is used, no more durations may be added to the method.
+If the repeat option is deleted then more durations may be added.

 #### Daily (Time-Based) Method

 The daily time-based method is similar to the time/date method, however